benblazak/ergodox-firmware/readme.md

 ### Compile the Source Code

+*It is easy to build the `.eep` and `.hex` files, but the html layout description is trickier*

+This guide walks you through building the firmware itself:

+* First, read the [Dependencies] (#dependencies-for-building-from-source) section.
+* Once the dependencies are setup, compiling is as easy as running:

+    make firmware        # Compiles the default layout make firmware-all    # Compiles all available layouts

+You can specify a layout like this:

+    make LAYOUT=dvorak-kinesis-mod firmware

+See the LAYOUTS variable near the top of the make file for a list of available layouts

+* If everything worked, the '.hex' and '.eep' files will be in a subdirectory of the [build] (build) directory, like this:

+  `build/ergodox-firmware--master--20140731T155009--e330dbd--dvorak-kinesis-mod/`

+####Building the ui-info Layout Documentation

 (brief notes)

-Note: This relates to compiling in the [src] (src) directory.
-The toplevel build process (for generating the ui-info file and such) isn't really intended to be portable; but you could probably get it working without *too* much trouble, if you're familiar with programming in a Unix environment.
+Note: This process (for generating the ui-info file and such) isn't really intended to be portable; it depends on a platform specific layout of the .map file, but you could probably get it working without *too* much trouble, if you're familiar with programming in a Unix environment.
 I'd suggest looking through the toplevel Makefile, as a staring point, if that's your goal.

-* Read the [Dependencies] (#dependencies-for-building-from-source) section.
+The `dist` target should get you started.

+#### Getting Started With the Code

 * Take a quickish glance at the [About This Project (more technical)] (#about-this-project-more-technical) section.

-* Navigate to the [src] (src) directory (*not* the toplevel directory) in a terminal, and type `make`.

-* If everything worked, the '.hex' and '.eep' files will be in the [src] (src) directory (where you currently are).

 ### Create a New Keymap